wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ## EC-Council Penetration Tester

-(International Council of E-Commerce Consultants) EC-Council from Malaysia since 2001 has 3 levels of certification.
-See FAQ at <a target="_blank" href="https://cert.eccouncil.org/faq.html">https://cert.eccouncil.org/faq.html</a>
+EC-Council (International Council of E-Commerce Consultants) is based in Malaysia.
+Since 2001 it offers 3 levels of certification.
+See <a target="_blank" href="https://cert.eccouncil.org/faq.html">https://cert.eccouncil.org/faq.html</a>

 33% off until Dec 31.